rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 <!-- ======================================================================= -->
-# Design - extending the default definitions
+# Design - extensions to the default definitions

 The focus of the following considerations is to evaluate those options which allow to extend the default definitions by the definition of nodes and/or